Microchip-MPLAB-Harmony/aerospace/peripheral/spw_44126/docs/interface.md

 **Parameters**

-*dataAddress* pointer to data buffer address *dataLengthBytes* length in byte of the data buffer address *packetInfoAddress* pointer to the packet info type address were packet information will be stored *pckCount* maximum number of entries in packet info buffer *split* set to True if any ongoing packet should be split when the start condition is met *startMode* receive buffer start mode condition *startValue* Matching value for event start condition
+* *dataAddress* - Pointer to data buffer address
+* *dataLengthBytes* - Length in byte of the data buffer address
+* *packetInfoAddress* - Pointer to the packet info type address were packet information will be stored
+* *pckCount* - Maximum number of entries in packet info buffer
+* *split* - Set to True if any ongoing packet should be split when the start condition is met
+* *startMode* - Receive buffer start mode condition
+* *startValue* - Matching value for event start condition

 **Returns**